SEA Newsletter

 - Provide professional and academic networking and mentoring opportunities

-- Demonstrated interest in pursuing careers in biomedical research
+- Demonstrated interest in pursuing careers in cancer research or research-related fields

-- Applicants must be US citizen or legal permanent resident (LPR/green card holder)
+- Applicants must be US citizens or legal permanent residents (LPR/green card holders).

-- Applicants must be presenting their research (e.g., poster or oral presentation) at a professional conference
+- Applicants must be presenting their research (poster or oral presentation) at a cancer-related professional conference.

-- The applicant’s mentor must be a formal member of the Rutgers Cancer Institute
+- The applicant’s mentor must be a formal member of Rutgers Cancer Institute.

-- Applicant must participate in community outreach or other professional development activities at Rutgers Cancer Institute (e.g., serving as a peer mentor and/or attendance at trainee seminars)
+- Applicants must participate in community outreach or other professional development activities at Rutgers Cancer Institute (e.g., serving as a peer mentor and/or attendance at trainee seminars).

 Application Process: